Generalised Evasive Subspaces: Upper Bounds and Tightness Results

 \begin{remark} Following the notation of Theorem~\ref{th:codeU}, when $\mA=\mD$ is the Desarguesian \textit{spread} the code $\mC$ is $\F_q$-linear.
-In this situation, \cite[Theorem 3.5]{zini2021scattered} shows how one can extract from $\mC$ a $(\mathcal{D},h)$-scattered subspace.
+In this situation, \cite[Theorem 3.5]{zini2021scattered} shows how one can extract from $\mC$ a $(\mathcal{D},h)$-evasive subspace.
 We notice that \cite[Theorem 3.5]{zini2021scattered} does not naturally extend to the generality of our Theorem~\ref{th:codeU}, as the code $\mC$ in the statement is not linear in general. \end{remark}

-As a corollary of Theorem~\ref{th:codeU}, we obtain a bound for the size of a partial Desarguesian spread $\mathcal{A}$ in the case where there exists a subspace that is $(\mathcal{A}^{(2)},h)$-scattered as well.
+As a corollary of Theorem~\ref{th:codeU}, we obtain a bound for the size of a partial Desarguesian spread $\mathcal{A}$ in the case where there exists a subspace that is $(\mathcal{A}^{(2)},h)$-evasive as well.